Sailing From Barcelona Port (Virgin Voyages Insider Guide)

 Tip: I recommend setting up the Cabify app on your mobile device before you land in Barcelona.
 During the account setup, you’ll receive a text message for verification, which you won’t get if you aren’t connected to your mobile data.

-The official Virgin Voyages cruise terminal in Barcelona is the South Terminal at World Trade Centre Barcelona.
+The official Barcelona cruise port for Virgin Voyages is the South Terminal at World Trade Center Barcelona.
 However, ensure you review your embarkation instructions carefully, as on a recent Virgin Voyages trip, we embarked at Barcelona Terminal C.

 Terminal S at World Trade Center and Terminal C